-3.9.4 Enabling Automatic Neighbor Updates
+3.8.4 Enabling Automatic Neighbor Updates

 If you are using dynamic routing, you can enable automatic neighbor updates.
-If this feature is enabled, every time your Wireless Router discovers a neighboring Wireless Router on a wireless link, it automatically adds the neighboring router to the RIP neighbor table.
+If this feature is enabled, every time your Wireless Router discovers a neighboring Wireless Router, it automatically adds the neighboring router to the RIP neighbor table.
 Likewise, if your Wireless Router does not hear a neighboring router for at least two minutes, the neighboring router is removed from the RIP neighbor table.